-More than 14 days (excluding the test day) before the test:
+More than 14 days prior to the day of the test:

-If you cancel your IELTS test registration more than 14 days before the test (Test day is not counted) you will receive a 75% refund of the total test fee.
+If you cancel your IELTS test registration more than 14 days prior to the day of the test, you will receive a 75% refund of the total test fee.

-Within 14 days but more than three days (excluding the test day) before the test:
+Within 14 days, but more than 5 days prior to the day of the test:

-If you cancel your IELTS test registration three days before the test (Test day is not counted) you will not receive any refund.
+If you cancel your IELTS test registration five days or less prior to the day of the test, you will not receive any refund.

 Test taker exceptions